Big, practical and efficient but getting ancient now

 Plenty of variants

 The Boxer van – which comes in panel and window versions – is available in four body lengths, three wheelbase lengths and three heights.
-It comes in two trim levels, standard and the better-equipped Professional, while the larger variants can be had with a heavy-duty suspension option for better axle-distribution of the load capacity.
+The larger models can be had with a heavy-duty suspension option for better axle-distribution of the load capacity.

-A range of 'Built for Business' ready-made conversions was launched in 2018 to further boost customer choice.
+A range of 'Built for Business' ready-made conversions was launched in 2018 to further boost customer choice, while more recent changes have seen the number of trim levels increased from two to four.

 Peugeot Boxer rivals

-As one of the oldest vans in the large van sector, the Boxer struggles to compete in terms of easy of use with the latest premium rivals, such as the 2018-on Mercedes-Benz Sprinter and 2017-on Volkswagen Crafter - and to some extent the latest Ford Transit as well.
+As one of the oldest vans in the large van sector, the Boxer struggles to compete in terms of ease of use with the latest premium rivals, such as the 2018-on Mercedes-Benz Sprinter and 2017-on Volkswagen Crafter - and the latest Ford Transit, which was heavily upgraded in 2019.

-So it's better to think of the Peugeot as a competitor to the aging Renault Master family, which also includes the Vauxhall Movano and Nissan NV400.
+So it's better to think of the Peugeot as a competitor to the aging Renault Master family, which includes the Nissan NV400 and Vauxhall Movano.
+Vauxhall is now part of the same Groupe PSA family of companies as Peugeot, however, so will soon be based on the same technology as the Boxer as well.

 This is a van that is fundamentally strong value.
 Its payload ratings are among the best of any 3.5-tonne van, fuel economy is genuinely impressive and you’ll get a good deal if you shop around.

-But, compared to more modern rivals such as the Ford Transit, Mercedes-Benz Sprinter and VW Crafter, you’ll find the Boxer is noisy and tiring to drive.
+But, compared with more rivals such as the Ford Transit, Mercedes-Benz Sprinter and VW Crafter, you’ll find the Boxer is noisy and tiring to drive.

-Keep reading for our full Peugeot Boxer review, or click here for dimensions and payload information on our dedicated Peugeot Boxer Dimensions page.
+Keep reading for our full Peugeot Boxer review, or see our dedicated Peugeot Boxer dimensions page for dimensions and payload info.

 Skip to our full verdict on...